Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 A Members Voluntary Liquidation is where a company is put into liquidation by its shareholders when it has ceased to trade.
 This type of liquidation is only available to companies that are solvent (a company that can meet its obligations as they fall due) where the shareholders have taken the decision to liquidate (opposed to the creditors, where the company is not solvent).

-Nixon Williams is a licensed insolvency practitioner offering liquidations to contractors for an all-inclusive fixed fee package.
+Nixon Williams offers liquidations through a company with a licensed insolvency practitioner, to contractors for an all-inclusive fixed fee package.
 For more information on this, please contact your accountant.

 In order to qualify for entrepreneurs relief, the following criteria must be met:

 Following the appointment of the liquidator, it is likely that in most cases the distribution of cash will be made to the shareholders within approximately six to eight weeks, but this does depend on the time it takes HMRC to reply confirming no amounts are owed.
 The liquidation will normally be closed within six months from the appointment and the company will be formally dissolved at Companies House after three months of the case being closed.

 For more information on insolvency services, please contact your accountant.